Utah Administrative Code

 (11) Rehearings.
 Rehearings are not permitted.

 (14) Transcript Fee.
-The party petitioning the Utah Court of Appeals for a review must bear all costs of transcript production for the evidentiary/step 4 decision.
-The CSRO may not share any cost for a transcript or transcription of the evidentiary/step 4 hearing.
+The party petitioning the Utah Court of Appeals for a review must bear all costs of transcript production for the Level 4 decision.
+The CSRO may not share any cost for a transcript or transcription of the Level 4 hearing.

 This rule provides a procedure for the submission and review of requests for and disposition of declaratory rulings pertaining to the applicability of statutes, administrative rules, and orders either governing or issued by the administrator, the previous Career Service Review Board or a CSRO hearing officer.
 Section 63G-4-503 of the UAPA is incorporated by reference.